Stunning! That’s the best way to describe this easy DIY coffered ceiling. I LOVE this simple, low profile trim design using 1x4’s and cove.

 Hi guys!
 I am happy dancing all over my Dining Room this week.
 The ceiling in there already had some nice trim.

-Not only will I love looking at this room for years to come, it will help whenever we decide to sell.
+Not only will I love looking at this room for years to come, it will give buyers a great first impression whenever we decide to sell.
 This room is the first room you see off of our entry.
-They say first impressions are everything, even when selling a home.

 That extra molding on the ceiling is a wow-factor that happens right when people walk in our home.
-I think that low-profile coffered ceiling can absolutely help sell our house.
+I think that low profile coffered ceiling can absolutely help sell our house one day.

 Table of contents